vaishavs/Functional-Programming-CPP/04_Boost.Range/02_extend_boost.md

 # Extending the Boost.Range library
 The Boost.Range library is structured in a way that the standard containers will work seamlessly with it.
-Extending a library is a great way to make any custom data structure work just as well with the it.
+Extending a library is a great way to make any custom data structure work just as well with it.

 Extending Boost.Range involves:
 - Making your custom type compatible with `boost::begin/end`